 • Can make sense out of confusion while helping them stay focused on what matters.

 Judy has served as president of the International Society of Performance and Improvement (ISPI).
-She currently sits on the board of the Certification Network Group (CNG).
-In the past she has served on task forces undertaking research related to credentialing and is leading a task force in the development of a performance-based certification related to implementing performance improvement initiative with fidelity.
-She has served on the ISPI President’s Advisory Council, on the Illinois Occupational Skills Standards Credentialing Council.
+She is currently a member of the Human Resource Management Advisory Committee for the Forbes School of Business and Technology at Ashford University.
+In the past she has served as president of the International Board of Standards for Training, Performance, and Instruction (IBSTPI) and on task forces undertaking research related to credentialing.
+She has served on the ISPI President’s Advisory Council and on the Illinois Occupational Skills Standards Credentialing Council.

 Judith speaks regularly at international and national conferences on subjects related to competence, credentialing, evaluation, implementation, assessment, and performance improvement.
 She is an advocate for economic equity, protection of our environment, and animal rights.